benbalter/benbalter.github.com/_posts/2010-09-13-new-media-flak-megaphone-vs-cocktail-party.md

 *[Photo: [tranchis](http://www.flickr.com/photos/tranchis/3708549622/)]*

-[^1]: Without too much of a history lesson, see, e.g., Abraham Lincoln overseeing the Civil War from the telegraph office ushering in a new era of hands-on presidential leadership; home telephones giving rise to entire industries dedicated to interrupting families' dinners; Blackberrys changing business email etiquette.
+[^1]: Without too much of a history lesson, see, for example, Abraham Lincoln overseeing the Civil War from the telegraph office ushering in a new era of hands-on presidential leadership; home telephones giving rise to entire industries dedicated to interrupting families' dinners; Blackberrys changing business email etiquette.

 [^2]: Jimmy John's often frat-boy-esque vocabulary may push the limits of informal interactions with stakeholders, but none-the-less serves to promote their brand.